speechio/libsio/README.md

-# A lightweight & simple speech-to-text runtime framework
+# libsio: A runtime framework for Speech Input/Output (stt & tts)

 ## Zen
 * Keep it simple.
 All softwares are fated to fight against complexity.